DanielFGray/reactblog/content/posts/my-ssg.md

 # Getting started

-The idea I had when I set out to re-create this blog (which previously used [Hexo][hexo]), was that I wanted to make a React front-end for my markdown content which would requested asynchronously as necessary.
+The idea I had when I set out to re-create this blog (which previously used [Hexo][hexo]), was that I wanted to make a React front-end for my markdown content which would be requested asynchronously as necessary.
 I tried a few different static site generators, and could not seem to get any of them to output JSON, so I thought "well how hard could it be?"

 So, I have a folder full of markdown files, and I'd ideally like to get this in the form of an array.
 I played around with a few different methods for this, and in the end settled on [globby][globby].